Introduction to Trusts

 Trusts can be an excellent way of protecting and preserving family wealth for future generations.

 For many years now, they’ve been very popular in New Zealand.
-To put this in numbers, it’s estimated that between 300,000 and 500,000 exist.
+To put this into numbers, it is estimated that between 300,000 and 500,000 exist.

-One thing to remember, though, is that as Trusts come in many forms, making sure their structure is appropriate and they’re managed correctly is essential to their success.
+One thing to remember though, is that as Trusts come in many forms, making sure their structure is appropriate and that they’re managed correctly is essential to their success.

 Want to know if a Trust is right for you and your family?

 Take a look at the brief overview on Trusts below.
 At Perpetual Guardian we also have a team of experienced professionals who are happy to help you review your current situation and discuss the best options for you.